 - Has your partner said or done anything on this list?
 If so, know that nothing on this list is part of a healthy relationship.
 Quite the opposite, this list includes serious warning signs or toxic relationships.
 Know that the abuse is not your fault and that help is available.

-The counselors at Thriveworks Kennesaw have helped many victims of domestic violence who are facing a wide range of dangers and pitfalls.
+The counselors and psychologists at Thriveworks Kennesaw have helped many victims of domestic violence who are facing a wide range of dangers and pitfalls.
 We know what it takes to find safety, and we are ready to give the guidance and support our clients need.

 We hope that you feel cared for from the first time you call our office.
 When you schedule an appointment, a person will answer your call and help find a time that works for you, possibly even for the following day.
 We offer evening and weekend appointments.
 We also accept many different types of insurance.